Our Policies & Procedures

 - Kaiako that participate in online communication deemed not to be in the best interest of the Centre, its staff, employers, tamariki or whānau, regardless of whether this occurs inside or outside of working hours, will be subject to disciplinary action.
 This online communication can include but is not limited to:

-- Posts that damage the reputation of the Centre
+– Communications that damage the reputation of the Centre

-- Posts that are detrimental to an employee or employer’s reputation
+– Communications that are detrimental to an employee or employer’s reputation

-- Posts that reflect negative, personal issues regarding the Centre, its employees or employers, whānau and tamariki.
+– Communications that reflect negative, personal issues regarding the Centre, its employees or employers, whānau and tamariki.

 - We use appropriate online barriers and monitor all tamariki usage of online tools to ensure they are not exposed to any online material that is inappropriate for them.